XxCHANDLERxX/notes/sci206/README.md

 - Unstable atoms decay naturally--half life is how long it takes for unstable mass to decrease by 50%

-Demo: Old, tube-powered geiger counter + Cesium.
+*Demo:*: Old, tube-powered geiger counter + Cesium.
 - Single stray particles flying through two plates causes a cascade of charges between the plates, causing current to flow through a connected speaker cone.